Neg Mawon Emancipation Monument

 Cultural and Social Impact

-The monument also serves an educational purpose, reminding Dominicans and visitors of the importance of sustaining African heritage and its many cultural expressions.
-Events at the site often include traditional conch shell blowing, drumming, and other artistic performances, emphasizing the deep-rooted traditions of the Maroon communities.
+Beyond remembrance, the monument serves as an educational site, reinforcing the importance of African heritage preservation.
+Events held here frequently include traditional conch shell blowing, drumming, and artistic performances, celebrating the resilience and cultural significance of the Maroon communities.